HarryHenryGebel/server-configuration/README.md

 In domain name `central.gebel.tech`, `gebel.tech` is the domain and `central` is the name of a specific computer located in that domain.

-In the domain `www.bbc.co.uk`, bbc.co.uk is the domain and `www` refers to a specific computer in that domain.
-It is interesting because `www.bbc.co.uk` maps to numerous IP address, and every time it is looked up a different address is provided.
+In the domain `www.bbc.co.uk`, `bbc.co.uk` is the domain and `www` refers to a specific computer in that domain.
+It is an interesting example because `www.bbc.co.uk` maps to numerous IP address, and every time it is looked up a different address is provided.
 This prevents any one of the domain owner's computers from being overloaded by traffic.

-<a id="org8550f9e"></a>
+<a id="org23241dc"></a>

 ### DNS servers